Your outdoor spaces are a bridge between your home’s interior and the natural landscape beyond.

 Don’t forget upkeep!
 “What a lot of people don’t think about is maintenance,” says Neu.
 “We may recommend building a patio instead of a deck if it is going to be unprotected, or doing a long-term type of railing, depending on the environment you live in.”
 Maintenance needs will vary depending on the climate and materials you use, so if you don’t want to spend a lot of time or money on upkeep choose materials that are more forgiving.

-Make the natural features of your property work for you.
+Take into account the natural features of your property and make those features work for you.
 Trees that offer shade and protect your home from windy conditions make a nice natural barrier for a patio, while rocky outcroppings may provide a sheltered area for a fire pit.

 Neu says there are certain design principles that are worth sticking to, both for interior and exterior comfort.
 “We have always steered people toward putting roofs over decks,” he says.
-Along with sun and wind protection, it also lowers maintenance requirements and keeps interior temperatures stable.
+They not only offer shade and wind protection, but also help to reduce maintenance requirements and keep interior temperatures stable.

 The same line of thought holds true for landscaping.
 Depending on your climate, consider drought-tolerant native plants that won’t require an expensive sprinkler system.
 Does local wildlife frequent your property?
 Ask any gardener—it will save you a great amount of frustration (and money) if you ask your landscape designer to help you select plants that deer and rabbits won’t decimate.

 Lifestyle should always be a primary consideration whether you’re planning your indoor spaces or exterior spaces.
 “We advise our clients to design for how they live,” says Neu.
 Think about your hobbies and how much time you envision spending outdoors on your property.